 Since September 2006, the CAISO has been working with stakeholders on the GMC rate structure under MRTU.
 Stakeholders and the CAISO have agreed on a set of GMC rate structure elements that will allow SaMC programming to begin, while providing a structure by which analysis of impacts can be performed over the coming months.
 The GMC rate structure under MRTU will be discussed at the October 2007 CAISO Board of Governor’s Meeting and will be filed with FERC by October 31 2007.

+Default Charge-Back Mechanism

+The current CAISO tariff has a charge-back mechanism that mutualises market participant credit defaults amongst only those market participants considered to be creditors.
+All other ISO’s mutualise credit defaults against all market participants based on the absolute volume or notional value of a market participant’s purchase and sale transactions over the billing cycle.
+The CAISO should update their tariff to mutualise credit defaults amongst all market participants.

+CAISO Finance will begin a stakeholder process this summer to address this issue.

+Issue submitted by market participant in 4/11/08 comments.

+Maximum Unsecured Credit Limits

+Most other ISO’s have maximum unsecured credit limits that are significantly lower than those of the CAISO.
+The CAISO should reduce the maximum unsecured credit limits available to market participants.

+By improving the CAISO’s payment and credit processes, the CAISO will bring their payment and credit processes closer to industry best practices with respect to payment practices and credit risk management, thereby minimizing the credit risk associated with member participation in the CAISO markets.

+CAISO Finance will begin a stakeholder process this summer to address this issue.

+Issue submitted by market participant in 4/11/08 comments.

 Congestion Revenue Rights

 This section describes enhancements to the CAISO’s rules and systems related to Congestion Revenue Rights (CRRs), including both short-term (i.e., one-year Seasonal and Monthly) CRRs as well as Long Term CRRs.
 CRRs are both allocated to load serving entities and auctioned to all market participants, and the MRTU Tariff establishes several distinctions in the CRR release process for CRR Year One compared to subsequent years.
 With MRTU start-up delayed until later in 2008, the CAISO is seeking, through a stakeholder process being conducted in the spring of 2008, to conform CRR Year Two to calendar 2009.
 Documents related to this initiative are located at: